You are here

 Because prescription drugs are legal, they are easily accessible.
 All of us, including parents, consumers, the medical community, law enforcement, and all levels of government have a role to play in reducing prescription drug abuse.

 - Follow disposal guidelines: We can all help address this issue, starting in our own homes.
 By following prescription drug disposal guidelines, you reduce the risk of unintentional diversion or harm.
-Use these links to learn how to dispose of unused medicines and to read frequently asked questions about safe drug disposal: how to dispose of unused medicines and frequently asked questions
+Use these links to learn how to dispose of unused medicines and to read frequently asked questions about safe drug disposal: how to dispose of unused medicines.

 - Take advantage of community take-back programs: One way to dispose of expired or unnecessary prescription drugs is through community take-back programs.
 Call your city or county government's household trash and recycling service, or your local police or sheriff's department to see if a take-back program is available in your community.
 You can also visit americanmedicinechest.comto find an authorized drop off location near you.